Mesmaroth/Duckdeploy/README.md

 Usage: duckdeploy
 or: duckdeploy -f [file] -d [drive_letter] -e [y/n]
 - `h`: display help
+- `-x`, `deploy`: Deploys the inject.bin to the usb using the folder name of the payload in the payloads folder.
 - `-f`: The ducky script, this must be in the same path as this script.
-- `-d`: The letter of the drive the payload would be deployed to
+- `-d`: The letter of the drive the payload would be deployed too.
-- `-e`: Wether or not you want the drive to be ejected for you after
+- `-e`: Whether or not you want the drive to be ejected for you after.

 **Note:** Unmounting file systems requires higher privileges.
 You will be promt when it's time to unmount.